manas0120/AWS-Web-Application/Web Module/Network.md

 <img width="938" alt="s3 endpoint 2" src="https://github.com/manas0120/Highly-Available-Multi-Tier-Web-Application/assets/60257363/f948b467-aa1e-4da1-bac8-52ca03c39487">

+<li>Confirm that the route to access Amazon S3 through the gateway endpoint has been automatically added to the private route table specified earlier.</li>

+<img width="672" alt="s3 endpoint 3" src="https://github.com/manas0120/Highly-Available-Multi-Tier-Web-Application/assets/60257363/3b069f5b-5b3f-40e6-9757-c95b71f8fdc8">

 NOTE:- VPC endpoints are communications within the AWS network and have the security and compliance advantage of being able to control traffic through the endpoints.

-<li>You can also optimize the data processing cost if you transfer your data through a VPC endpoint rather than a NAT gateway.</li>
+You can also optimize the data processing cost if you transfer your data through a VPC endpoint rather than a NAT gateway.</li>

-<img width="672" alt="s3 endpoint 3" src="https://github.com/manas0120/Highly-Available-Multi-Tier-Web-Application/assets/60257363/3b069f5b-5b3f-40e6-9757-c95b71f8fdc8">

 </p>
 </ol>